SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 <img src="{{ site.baseurl }}/images/2022-07-20-onion-fences-levi-periodic-table.jpg" width="400" height="624" alt="Levi: The Periodic Table" title="Levi: The Periodic Table" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The counterpoint comes from Italian chemist and author, Primo Levi.
-In _The Periodic Table_ <sup id="fn3a">[[3]](#fn3)</sup>, he offers a story from his time working for a manufacturer of varnish:
+In _The Periodic Table_ <sup id="fn3a">[[3]](#fn3)</sup>, he offers a story from his time working for a manufacturer of varnish (in the chapter titled "Chromium"):
 - The oil had to be boiled at a certain temperature, in order for certain reactions to happen.
 - More than a little inexplicably, the workers would at that point toss a raw onion, or slice